ChristopherRosin/MAKESPEARE/code/README.md

 While most parameters are on the command line, the TIS-100 version has a compile-time parameter NUMIMMEDIATECONSTANTS in softasm.dasc - this can be set to the values for P listed in Table 2 of the MAKESPEARE AAAI paper.

-While most recent Intel or AMD CPUs should be able to run the code, the experiments were run on Intel i7-6700 CPUs (Skylake), and it is possible this detail matters if you need to exactly reproduce the MAKESPEARE AAAI paper's results.
-Synthesized programs can leverage the semantics of the underlying hardware, and could possible use undefined/undocumented features (e.g. the values of flags after IMUL) that could change between versions of the CPU.
+While most recent Intel or AMD CPUs should be able to run the code, the experiments in the MAKESPEARE AAAI paper were run on Intel i7-6700 CPUs (Skylake), and it is possible this detail may matter if you need to exactly reproduce the paper's x86-64 results.
+Synthesized programs can leverage the semantics of the underlying hardware, and could possibly use undefined/undocumented features (e.g. the values of flags after IMUL) that could change between versions of the CPU.

 It is recommended that you run MAKESPEARE within a protected environment, e.g. using firejail <https://firejail.wordpress.com/>.
-MAKESPEARE compiles and runs many random programs, and if there's any bug causing failure of MAKESPEARE's internal protections it could be possible for a generated program to trigger system calls with unwanted effects.
+MAKESPEARE compiles and runs many random programs, and if there's any issue causing failure of MAKESPEARE's internal protections it could be possible for a generated program to trigger unwanted side-effects.